-It's very easy to underestimate the complexity of a process of setting up a PIM.
+It's pretty easy to underestimate the complexity of setting up a PIM process.
 Why?

 Is there a roadmap?
 Sure.
-Here is something my team is using internally.
+Here's something my team is using internally.

 ROADMAP TO PIM IMPLEMENTATION